BSSandeep1/Project-Portfolio/root-cause-analysis/README.md

-**Project Overview**
+# Root Cause Analysis

+## Project Overview
-This project analyzes key performance indicators (KPIs) to identify the underlying causes of performance variations in a healthcare environment.
-Using data-driven insights, it helps highlight patterns, anomalies, and critical factors impacting overall performance.
+This project analyzes key performance indicators (KPIs) in a healthcare environment to identify the underlying causes of performance variations.
+By combining SQL data queries with Power BI visualizations, the project highlights trends, patterns, and critical factors affecting patient flow and operational efficiency.

-Objectives
+## Objectives
-Identify root causes of performance issues.
+- Identify root causes of delays and bottlenecks in patient care.
-Visualize KPI trends and variations.
+- Visualize KPI trends to uncover performance variations.
-Provide actionable insights for operational improvements.
+- Provide actionable insights to improve healthcare operations.

-Tools & Technologies
+## Tools & Technologies
-SQL – Extracting, transforming, and aggregating data.
+- **SQL** – Data extraction, transformation, and aggregation.
-Power BI – Creating interactive dashboards and visualizations.
+- **Power BI** – Dashboard creation and interactive visualizations.
-Excel / CSV – Sample datasets for analysis.
+- **Excel / CSV** – Sample datasets for analysis.

-Project Structure
-root-cause-analysis/
-├── data/          # Sample datasets or SQL scripts ├── dashboards/    # Power BI dashboards
-├── screenshots/   # Dashboard snapshots
-└── README.md      # Project documentation
-Key Features
-Trend analysis of performance metrics.
-Root cause identification of anomalies and variations.
-Interactive dashboards to explore KPIs.
-Clear visual storytelling of insights.
-Usage
-Open the data/ folder to review datasets or SQL scripts.
+## Dataset
+Access the dataset used for analysis in the data folder

+## Dashboard
-Launch dashboards from the dashboards/ folder for interactive insights.
+Interactive dashboards with insights and visualizations in the dashbaords folder
-Check screenshots/ for a quick overview of visualizations.
-Insights & Learnings
-Identified key factors affecting performance.
-Discovered recurring patterns and anomalies.
-Gained experience integrating SQL data with Power BI dashboards.
-Developed actionable recommendations based on data analysis.